The Best User Onboarding Has Nothing to Do With Your Product

 We learned that this new video succeeded across the board: it increased conversion from free trials, decreased the frequency of basic support requests, and increased engagement with our product (as measured by the number of customers who completed a workflow).

 Metrics can easily swamp your vision for your company and product, but that shouldn't scare you away from them.
 Establish a data-informed, not data-driven, strategy.
 Pick a higher-level goal — “I will use onboarding to introduce myself to my customers”—and then use metrics to measure your creative efforts to implement that strategy.

 - A/B test the churn rates of customers who receive a personalized welcome video.

 - If you use Wistia for video hosting, use our analytics to see how many users fully watch an onboarding video with personal anecdotes from employees about the product, versus a video focused solely on demoing the product.
 If many users stop watching one of your videos at a certain point, see how you can make that specific part of your video more engaging.

 - A/B test the conversion rates of free-trial users who are sent a personalized video message asking how their experience with the product can be improved.

 In the right context, metrics can be incredibly powerful.
 Just remember that your end-goal is getting users familiar with yourself and your product, not increasing one metric or another.

 Make onboarding personal

 Running a company in the digital age can be intimidating.
 Sure, you can reach huge audiences efficiently, but it's true what people say: the internet can eliminate real, human interaction.
-That can have direct implications for the long-run success of onboarding customers to your product.
+That can have direct implications to users missing your aha moment, and for the long-run success of onboarding customers to your product.